Eat, stay, love

 Bali takes you to one of Indonesia’s most popular islands.
 It’s attracting increasing numbers of visitors while maintaining its tranquil atmosphere and beautiful natural settings, making it ideal for a relaxing holiday.
 Couples will love the laid back vibe and opportunities to get away from it all, while explorers will find a fascinating culture, and unique landscapes ideal for hiking.

 For spectacular golden beaches surrounded by lively restaurants, hotels, and bars, head to the Seminyak area of the island.
 Here you’ll find smaller resorts, including Denpasar with its upmarket hotels and selection of local and international restaurants.
 If you prefer to explore history, Ubud is surrounded by luscious rainforests and the emerald greens of traditional rice paddy fields, as well as being home to the famous Monkey Temple, art galleries, and Buddhist retreats.

 Bali brings you the best of both worlds.
 It has historic temples, including Tanah Lot, which is located on a rock jutting out of the ocean, and the Monkey Temples where these friendly creatures will take food right from your hands.
 There are some fantastic spas for those wanting to spend the day indulging in a range of treatments, as well as some of the world’s most beautiful beaches.
 Designer shops and boutiques are dotted around the south coast, with a great selection of luxury hotels to choose from.

 Choose from Sovereign’s carefully selected range of properties for your luxury holiday in Bali and you can make the most of this fantastic island.
-We’ll take the time to recommend the ideal hotel for you, with our expert Trusted Advisers on hand to help you make the right choice.
+We’ll take the time to recommend the ideal hotel for you, with our Personal Travel Planners on hand to help you make the right choice.
 Stay at the Melia Bali or the Grand Hyatt for spectacular views of the sea.

 Flight time from the UK to Bali is around 16 hours.